tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

   <img src="/assets/Membrane2_6.png" alt="Membrane step 6" width="60%">
 </center>

+In order for `removeEventListener` to find and unregister the function installed by `addEventListener`, the argument passed to both functions should be identical, otherwise the original handler function would never be found.

 Finally, we usually want a wrapped value that is passed from one side of the membrane to the other, and then back again, to be replaced by its original value.
 To see why, consider the simple identity function: